Two people sitting at a table looking at a paper.

 • My Business Account: This is a secure online portal that allows you to access your GST/HST account.

-• Online accounting solutions: Using online solutions like QuickBooks, you can easily file your GST directly to the CRA.
+• Online accounting solutions: Using online solutions like QuickBooks, you can easily file your GST directly with the CRA.

 If you are in Québec, you can check Revenu Québec's website to know more about filing your GST and QST online.